-Camron Gorguinpour, special assistant to the assistant secretary of the Air Force for installations, environment and logistics, said the department expects to lease as many as 500 electric vehicles at six different installations beginning later this year.
-All will be modified versions of electric vehicles already on the market with costs ranging from $30,000 to $100,000.
+So Camron Gorguinpour made several comments.
+Moreover, Gorguinpour is the special assistant to the assistant secretary of the Air Force for installations.
+As well as environment and logistics.
+In addition, the department expects to lease about 500 electric vehicles at six different installations.
+All took place several years ago.
+All are modified versions of electric vehicles.
+I mean already on the market They are with costs ranging from $30,000 to $100,000.

-“What we have identified is a path forward that will allow us to bring electric vehicles into our fleet that are less costly than conventional vehicles,” he said.
+“What we have identified is a path forward that will allow us to bring electric vehicles into our fleet that are less costly than conventional vehicles,” Gorguinpour said.”The Air Force has the lead on the project, which envisions Los Angeles Air Force Base becoming the first federal facility to replace everything from passenger sedans to shuttle buses with electric versions.”

-Concurrent Technologies Corp., which conducts scientific and technical projects for the government, is under contract to select the first noncombat vehicles for the electric fleet.
-Also required will be construction of charging stations to accommodate a fleet that could be deployed to up to 30 military installations.
+Concurrent Technologies Corp. conducts scientific and technical projects for the government.
+Most noteworthy, the company is under contract to select the first noncombat vehicles for the electric fleet.
+In addition, they are also constructing charging stations.
+Finally, to accommodate a fleet that can deploy to up to 30 military installations.

 Source: Electrifying Times